GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 A leveraged-system-identifier property must be provided within each leveraged-authorization field.
 The value of this property must be from the same Cloud Service Provider as identified in the title field.

+The nature-of-agreement property identifies the appropriate type of agreement between the documented system and its leveraged authorizations documented in an SSP.

+{{</callout>}}

+{{<callout>}}

+**FedRAMP Allowed Values**

+FedRAMP defines the following allowed values for the nature-of-agreement property:
+- contract
+- eula
+- license
+- mou
+- other
+- sla

 {{</callout>}}